 There are a lot of e-commerce stores out there.
 Just because a customer buys from you once doesn’t mean they’ll come back.
 You need to provide them with an incentive to do so – such as a discount on the second order in WooCommerce.

-As we’ve seen, this kind of coupon is easy to set up.
+As we’ve seen, this kind of coupon is easy to set up with Advanced Coupons.
 You just need to:

 Do you have any questions about how to configure your discount’s cart conditions?
 Ask away in the comments section below!